bmwcarit/ramses-composer-docs/basics/hello_world/README.md

 * Create a new MeshNode in the Scene Graph view
     * Right click -> Create MeshNode
     * Give it a name (optionally) in the Property Browser
+    * Apply the tag render_main in the Property Browser
 * Create a new Mesh in the resources window
     * Right click -> Create Mesh
     * Give it a name (optionally)